calltelemetry/calltelemetry/README.md

 # CallTelemetry
-## Scalable Call Action As a Service (CaaS) Platform for Cisco Callmanager
+## Scalable Call Action Platform for Cisco Callmanager

 ## Solutions
 ### Robo / Spam / Call Blocking across all Callmanagers in your environment